microsoft/OpenXR-Unity-MixedReality-Samples/BasicSample/Assets/AppRemoting/README.md

 ### For building UWP remote app that runs on the PC (connect/listen configuration):
 - Turn on the below highlighted "internet" capabilities in the UWP manifest before proceeding to build.
 They are under "Project Settings → Player→ Capabilities"

 ![UWP-player-capabilities](Readme/UWP-player-capabilities.png)

-- Build the x64 UWP app to run on the Local Machine (PC) as shown below
+- Build the x64 UWP app to run on the Local Machine (PC) as shown below.

 ![UWP-build-config](Readme/UWP-build-config.png)

 - Give firewall network permissions for VS 2019 to run OpenXR+UnityBasicSample.
 Go to Control Panel\System and Security\Windows Defender Firewall\Allowed apps and find VS2019 in the allowed app list and make sure to give permission to all network types.